KKaraman/readMeGenerator/README.md

 #### **Description:**

-it uses inquire to prompt information from the user and create a ReadMe file for the repository.
+This code uses inquirer to generate ReadMe files.

 #### **Table of Contents:**